-One trend that’s not likely to go away is the incorporation of eggshell membrane into skincare products.
-This specific ingredient, though it may seem strange to us in the West, has been utilized in various Asian cultures for years.
+One trend that isn’t going away anytime soon is the incorporation of eggshell membrane into skincare products.
+This specific ingredient, though it may seem strange to some, has been utilized in various Asian cultures for years.
 Eggshell membrane is the thin layer between an egg white and the outer egg shell, and it works to nourish and protect eggs.
 This makes it perfect as a natural ingredient for improving your skin, given it’s full of nutrients like type I and V collagen, chondroitin sulfate, hyaluronic acid, amino acids, and glucosamine sulfate.

 Advances Skin Quality and Lessens Wrinkles

 Whether it’s hyaluronic acid or collagen, the nutrients found in eggshell membrane are completely essential for having youthful, healthy skin.
 A study performed in 2015 examined the potential to use eggshell membranes cosmetically.
 They specifically investigated the eggshell membrane’s ability to protect skin from sun exposure, moisture loss, and wrinkles.
 To determine whether eggshell membranes should be used as cosmetic materials, the researchers checked the amount of collagen and hyaluronic acid production within animal subjects.

 The results proved to be excellent regarding aging suppression in the skin, including the ability to alleviate wrinkles caused by UV-B radiation.
 In the end, the research indicated that eggshell membranes are definitely a great option for natural skincare.

 Increases Motion Range